 Click here to access the latest version of the toolkit.

 What is it?

-Originally developed by Somerset County Council on behalf of the Society of County Treasurers and funded in 2010 by the Local Government Group, the VfM Toolkit has now been expanded by CIPFA to include district and unitary functions as well as improved functionality and usability - to find out current prices click here.
+Originally developed by Somerset County Council on behalf of the Society of County Treasurers and funded in 2010 by the Local Government Group, the VfM Toolkit has now been expanded by CIPFA to include district and unitary functions as well as improved functionality and usability.

 How does it work?

 If you’ve found it difficult to interpret statistical information in the past, you’ll find the VfM Toolkit a breath of fresh air.
 Key performance indicators for your council, compared with other similar authorities, are displayed on a simple graph.
 The services offering good value for money are grouped in the top left, moving down to the bottom right for those doing less well.
 You can then drill down into the detailed statistics to help you understand the performance of your services and identify best performing neighbours.

 Why do you need it?

 - An easy to use visual tool, it offers you the best chance of providing a comprehensive view of your services to track costs and performance and compare them to your peers.